Vale of Glamorgan Railway: Revival from 1968

 A second power station was constructed at Aberthaw, opening as Aberthaw "B" on 10 December 1968, and bringing further coal traffic to the line but the last coal delivery to the "B" station was from East Usk via Barry, on 19 August 2019 and "B" station was closed in December with decommissioning following.
 As at April 2022, all rail connections to the VOG line remained in situ.
 In March 2022, Cardiff Capital Region (CCR) group of local authorities had "bought the site of Wales' last coal-fired power station for £8 million.
 CCR says it is committing £36.4 million to the project in total, which includes the purchase price".

 The Ford Motor Company established the Ford Bridgend Engine Plant in 1979.
 Although it was close to the South Wales Main line it proved more convenient to provide a railway connection 2 mi long from the VoGR line; this was commissioned on 15 January 1980.

 A new siding layout for Aberthaw cement works was provided from 16 October 1980.

 Rhoose cement works closed in 1987 and has since been demolished along with the former Turner's Asbestos works alongside it and the land has been considerably remodelled some of which is now occupied by new housing along with that of housing in the former main quarry.

 Aberthaw "A" power station closed in 1996.

 There had long been calls for the line to be reopened for passenger services, and on 12 June 2005 this happened.
 An hourly local service has since operated between Bridgend and Barry, continuing to Cardiff and Aberdare.
 Intermediate stations were reopened at Llantwit Major and Rhoose, now renamed Rhoose Cardiff International Airport.

 The present day

-At present (2022) the line carries a weekday hourly and two-hourly Sundays passenger service from Bridgend to Barry, continuing to Aberdare of Merthyr generally.
+At present (2022) the line carries a weekday hourly and two-hourly Sundays passenger service from Bridgend to Barry, continuing to Aberdare or Merthyr generally.
 The political imperative of a rail connection to Rhoose for the airport is significant.

 The Ford Motor Company traffic continues as do coal deliveries to Aberthaw "B" power station (2017).

 Following a previous break, in 2017 rail cement traffic was occasionally run from Aberthaw Cement works (now a laFarge Tarmac Company, part of the CRH Group).

-The Ford Motor Company Engine Works closed in 2020 and the branch line level crossing across the A48 was lifted in 2024, both sides of the crossing still exist but are fenced off.
+The Ford Motor Company Engine Works closed in 2020 and the branch line level crossing across the A48 was lifted in 2024, with rails each side of the crossing extant but fenced off.